MansiPS/Road-Accident-Dashboard-using-Excel/README.md

 # My Project

-Comprehensive Analyses have been conducted on the Dataset, illustrated through a Variety of Engaging Plots.
+Comprehensive Analyses has been conducted on the Dataset, illustrated through a Variety of Engaging Plots.

 ![Screenshot (90)](https://github.com/user-attachments/assets/27905920-bab3-4f5b-a2fb-c3d911216aeb)